Percent of Time PFA Fire Personnel are on Scene Within 5 Minutes 45 Seconds

 Analysis of Performance

-Fire response time measures the time elapsed from when PFA receives a 9-1-1 call from Fire Dispatch to when the first PFA personnel arrives on-scene.
+Fire response time measures the time elapsed from when PFA is dispatched to when the first PFA personnel arrives on-scene.
 This data includes calls for emergencies, rather than routine service calls.
 PFA's target is to respond within 5 minutes, 45 seconds at least 90% of the time.

 Why Is This Important?